Is High or Low Deductible Car Insurance Right for You?

 The Pros and Cons of a Low Car Insurance Deductible

 Having a low car insurance deductible gives you peace of mind, especially if you’re on a tight budget.
-If your finances would be seriously rocked by an unexpected $500 or $1,000 expense, play it safe and opt for a low deductible, such as $250.
+If your finances would be seriously rocked by an unexpected $500 or $1,000 expense in the event that you need to file a claim, play it safe and opt for a low deductible, such as $250.
 Some companies even offer a $0 deductible, so you’ll never have to pay a dime on top of your regular premiums if your car needs some TLC after an accident.

-Having a lower deductible means that you’ll pay more in monthly premiums, but you won’t have to panic if something happens to your car.
-If you have a history of backing into another car in the Starbucks parking lot (no judgment!) a low deductible car insurance policy is probably smart.
+Having a lower deductible means you’ll pay more in monthly premiums, but you won’t have to panic if something happens to your car.
+If you have a history of backing into another car in the Starbucks parking lot (no judgment!) a low deductible car insurance policy is probably a good choice.

 The Pros and Cons of a High Car Insurance Deductible